Business Immigration Solicitors

 Our experienced team offer a variety of immigration law services for businesses in London, Reading, all over the UK and abroad.
 Some of our key business immigration services include:

-From 1 January 2021, companies must have a valid sponsor licence in order to employ all skilled workers who do not have the right to work in the UK.
+Companies must have a valid sponsor licence in order to employ all skilled workers who do not have the right to work in the UK.
 These include EEA and Swiss nationals and their family members.
 Once the licence is improved it is valid for 4 years with the option of renewal.
-Our team regularly helps businesses from start-ups to international companies and everything in between to apply for a sponsor licence so that they can hire international staff in their UK office.
+Our team regularly helps businesses from start-ups to international companies and everything in between to apply for a sponsor licence so that they can hire international staff to work in the UK.in their UK office.

-Our team of specialist business immigration lawyers will work with your business to find the most suitable visa for your new UK employee.
+Our team of specialist business immigration lawyers will work with your business to find the most suitable visas for your new and existing employees – whether it is for a one-off senior hire or to support regular transfers between your international offices, our focus is finding workforce planning solutions for your new UK employee.
 We will guide you through the process, so that it is as straightforward and stress-free as possible.
 In addition, we can advise you on your compliance obligations, to help you avoid issues if you receive a Home Office visit, either before the grant of your licence or during its 4-year validity.
-Read more on our sponsor licence service.

-Our experienced team can help you with visa sponsorship and work permits for skilled workers, new hires or transfers from your overseas offices.
+Our experienced team can help you with visa sponsorship and work permits for skilled workers, new hires or transfers from your overseas offices as well as new hires who are already working or studying in the UK.
 Our business immigration team are highly experienced in this area.

 Our legal advisers can help you to manage your sponsor licence.
 We can advise you on your duties as a sponsor and review your systems and processes to make sure you meet these duties.
 We can also help you when the Home Office visits or if they suspend or revoke your licence.
 See more on this service here.